 Not familiar with annotation?
 Learn about this helpful study strategy with these tips from Evanston, IL and online tutor Rachel M.:

-Annotation is an important tool to use while reading for many reasons that are multifaceted.
-When you read without annotating, you do not always retain the information, absorbing words passively instead of analyzing the text.
+Now, why is annotation important?
+Annotation is an essential tool to use while reading for many multifaceted reasons.
+That’s because you do not always retain information when you read without annotating, absorbing words passively instead of analyzing the text.
 Reading anything for academic purposes (such as a book, newspaper article, or essay) is enhanced by taking notes while you read.

 The benefits of learning about annotating text are apparent: